Improving Economies for Stronger Communities (IESC)

 Funder: USAID

-Program Overview: LinkSME built the capacity of Vietnamese business support organizations to advance linkages between Vietnamese small and medium enterprises (SMEs) and lead firms, thereby enhancing the capacity of SMEs to participate in global supply chains.
+Program overview: LinkSME built the capacity of Vietnamese business support organizations to advance linkages between Vietnamese small and medium enterprises (SMEs) and lead firms, thereby enhancing the capacity of SMEs to participate in global supply chains.
 Improved and increased business linkages help Vietnamese firms generate jobs, improve livelihoods, and encourage entrepreneurial innovation.
 Additionally, the program reduced major barriers limiting SME growth across Vietnam and helped to institutionalize key reforms.

-Relation to IESC Expertise: IESC strengthened the capabilities of Vietnamese SMEs to meet the needs of foreign firms producing goods in Vietnam and large domestic firms that are turning to the local market for parts, supplies, and other intermediate goods rather than importing them from abroad.
-On the LinkSME project, IESC worked directly with SMEs to help them understand and respond to lead firms’ requirements and meet their specifications for product quality, order volume, and pricing.
+Relation to IESC expertise: IESC strengthened the capabilities of Vietnamese SMEs to meet the needs of foreign firms producing goods in Vietnam and large domestic firms that are turning to the local market for parts, supplies, and other intermediate goods rather than importing them from abroad.
+Through LinkSME, IESC worked directly with SMEs to help them understand and respond to lead firms’ requirements and meet their specifications for product quality, order volume, and pricing.
 IESC partnered with business associations, manufacturing support centers, and SME promotion agencies to facilitate business-to-business networking events and opportunities for SMEs seeking to supply to lead firms.

 Ghana